counternote/counternote/spec.md

 # Counternote Specification version 0.8.2

-This is a terse description of Counternote with minimal definitions and examples.
+This is a terse description of Counternote with definitions and examples.

 ***